 The purpose of the new rear addition is to increase the functional commercial space of the building.
-From a design perspective, the purpose of the addition is to complement and support the heritage resource, while expressing itself honestly as a contemporary structure.
+From a design perspective, the purpose of the addition is to complement and support the heritage resource; it has been designed in a compatible historic style, with subtle contemporary detailing in the separation between the historic structure and the addition.
 These objectives relate to Standard 11 from the Standards and Guidelines, which calls for new additions to be physically/visually compatible with, subordinate to and distinguishable from the historic place.
-The addition has been designed with these principles in mind, and are discussed in greater detail in the CHIA and Urban Design and Sustainability Brief (August 2020).
+The addition has been designed with these principles in mind, and are discussed in greater detail in the CHIA (September 2021).